enkidevs/curriculum/lua/roblox-studio/basic-modelling-i/moving-objects.md

 ## Revision

-To make a block vertically without scripting, you should ???
+To make a block vertically without scripting, you should... ???

 - Use the move tool
 - Drag the block carefully